bhumika-aga/Mail-Order-Pharmacy/DEPLOYMENT-CHECKLIST.md

 ## ✅ Ready to Deploy

 All configuration issues have been resolved.
-The Mail-Order Pharmacy system is ready for production deployment on Render.com using either automated blueprint or manual service creation.
+The **MediFlow** system is ready for production deployment on Render.com using either automated blueprint or manual service creation.

+### Recent Updates

+- ✅ Fixed PostgreSQL connection format in deployment documentation
+- ✅ Updated frontend with modern Apple/Vercel-inspired design
+- ✅ Enhanced branding from "Mail Order Pharmacy" to "MediFlow"
+- ✅ Improved user experience with smooth animations and professional styling